Hawks welcome new commander

-JOINT BASE PEARL HARBOR-HICKAM, Hawaii- Capt.
-Jeffrey Scott (left), an air defense officer and outgoing commander, and Capt.
-Wilfredo Santiago (right), a chemical officer and incoming commander, with Headquarters and Headquarters Battery, 94th Army Air and Missile Defense Command, U.S. Army Pacific, stand before their Soldiers, Dec.
-16, 2016, during the battery change of command ceremony at Joint Base Pearl Harbor-Hickam, Hawaii.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii –Capt.
+Wilfredo Santiago, a chemical officer with the 94th Army Air and Missile Defense Command, U.S. Army Pacific, was welcomed by Sea Dragon Soldiers as the commander of the Headquarters and Headquarters Battery, Dec.
+16, 2016, during a change of command ceremony on Joint Base Pearl Harbor-Hickam.

+“I am honored to be selected as the battery commander,” said Santiago.
+“The fact that I am a chemical officer and I'm allowed to command an [air defense artillery] battery is a humbling experience.”

 |Date Taken: